CV Formatting and Tips

 * Your CV should be as long as you need to convey the relevant information about your qualifications, skills, and experiences.
 Don't reduce font size, decrease margins, or omit important information to shorten it.

-* Ensure consistent style, size, and formatting of headings.
+* Ensure consistent style, size, and formatting of headings and punctuation

 * Use bold, italics, capitalization, and bullets to organize your CV — but use sparingly.